jtenner/configinator/README.md

 # features

-This package has the following features:
+This argv parser has the following features:

-## configuration validation

 If `configinator` accepts a configuration that is malformed it will report diagnostic errors.